Ivan-Krul/GraphEditor/README.md

 Installing
 ===============
-In realese tab exists 6 binaries for x86_32 and x86_64 Also it's divided into 3 categories:
+In realese tab exists 8 binaries for x86_32, x86_64 and 2 with aarch64/32
+Also it's divided into 3 categories:
  -  Linux (in general with GCC)
  -  Windows MSVC